dps923/winter2017/notes/week_08/monday.md

 ```

 Here we assigned the closure to a variable, then called it by using the variable with function syntax.<br>
-The important point here is that a _closure can be assigned to a variable_.
+The key point is that a _closure can be assigned to a variable_.

 If follows from being able to assign closures to a variable, that _closures can be used as function parameters_.<br>
 'Closures as function parameters' is an important concept in this week's lecture.